dmitriyteteruk/offsite-labs/iotcentral-lab1-7.md

 ## 7. Update Application Dashboards

-Now we need to update three IoT Central aplication dashboards.
-Technically, you can create them from scratch, but some images already added on out visualisation via Template Export.
+Now we need to update three IoT Central application dashboards.
+Technically, you can create them from scratch, but some images already added on out visualization via Template Export.

-We will update (re-create) tiles otlined with yellow color.
+We will update (re-create) tiles outlined with yellow color.

 Click on `Dashboard` item on IoT Central application menu.
 Check that you are on **01.
-Main Dasboard** page and then click `Edit` button on the top left corner of the window.
+Main Dashboard** page and then click `Edit` button on the top left corner of the window.

 ![](lab1/lab1-41.PNG)